Adjusting to Dentures: The First 30 Days

 In the First 24 Hours

-After the 24 hours, we highly recommend removing your dentures before going to sleep.
+After 24 hours have elapsed, we highly recommend removing your dentures before going to sleep.
 That way, your gums have a chance to rest and stay healthy.
 Your gums were never designed to be covered by dentures 24/7, which is why you need to give them breaks.
+Since the extraction sites will be sore, we recommend eating soft foods like mashed potatoes or yogurt.

 In the First 2 Weeks